chenmichael2/chenmichael2/README.md

 :boy: Hello, my name is Michael Chen.
 I am a software engineer graduate from General Assembly <img src="/general-assembly_logo.png" width="12px" height="12px"> in January 2022 and I have a bachelor's in Biological Sciences from the University of California, Irvine.
 I originated from the healthcare field as an Emergency Medical Technician for PRN Ambulance and immediately after went into the United States Marine Corps and currently serving as a Expeditionary Airfield Technician Reservist.

+Some links that show more about me!
+(Linkedin, Instagram, and Portfolio)

 <img src="LinkedIn.png" width="30px"><a href="https://www.linkedin.com/in/chenmichael2/"></a> </img><img src="insta.png" width="30px"><a href="https://www.instagram.com/sundaebests/"></a></img> <img src="frame-1.ico" width="30px"><a></a></img>

 #### What I'm Looking For